TomerFi/alexa_skill_ask_my_pc/README.md

 - A static dns name from NOIP which will be used to send requests towards your computer.
 - A fully configured JDK installation that will allow you to work with Maven.
 - A fully configured Maven distribution that will allow you to package your project.
-- A (not yet configured) Tomcat distribution that will act as your web server.
+- A (not yet configured) Tomcat distribution that will act as your web server and process all incoming requests.
 - A self-signed x509 public certificate that will help alexa's servers identify your web server (*certificate.pem*).
 - A Java Truststore file which holds your certificate in it and will be accessed with your selected password by your web server (*keystore.jks*).